top of page

 #MarginsBookselling is a celebration of BIPOC, LGBTQIA2S+, Disabled, and Neurodiverse booksellers and their communities.
 This is a community collaboration coordinated by The Word | A Storytelling Sanctuary.

-We are excited to showcase approximately 100 booksellers via our map and database that are working to center diverse voices and stories.
+We are excited to support 200 booksellers and showcase 150 bookstores via our map and database that are working to center diverse voices and stories.

 A giant thank you to Bridget Watson-Payne, Natalie Butterfield, and the entire team at Chronicle Books for the incredible work that brought together the Margins Bookstores Journal, beautifully illustrated by Kah Yangni.